Looking back, looking forward

 15 Blackall Street, Barton

-Tristan Ray and Pam Boyer, who were involved in organising the first Sea of Hands (https://antar.org.au/sea-hands)
+Tristan Ray, who was involved in organising the first Sea of Hands (https://antar.org.au/sea-hands)

 Shannan Dodson, communications and digital consultant, and member of the ANTaR National Committee